The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

-The BH-BH is formed after $4.9$ Myr of binary evolution on a close ($a=37.4\rsun$) and almost circular orbit ($e=0.05$).
-The time to coalescence (emission of gravitational waves) is $6.1$ Gyr.
-For this particular evolution/model we assume no natal kicks at the formation of direct massive BHs.
-It means that the BH spin vectors are most likely aligned with the binary angular momentum ($\Theta_1=\Theta_2=0\deg$).
+The BH-BH is formed after $4.9$ Myr of binary evolution on a close ($a=37.4\rsun$), almost circular ($e=0.05$) orbit.
+The time to coalescence via gravitational wave emission is $6.1$ Gyr.
+For this particular evolution/model we assume no natal kicks at the formation of the massive BHs, so the BH spin vectors are aligned with the binary angular momentum ($\Theta_1=\Theta_2=0^\circ$).
 This produces an upper limit on the effective spin parameter (see eq.~\ref{eq.xeff}).
-For this particular BH masses, their spins and spin tilts we obtain rather low effective spin of the BH-BH binary $\chi_{\rm eff}=0.09$.
-The progenitor binary forms at $z=1.2$ so $\sim 5$ Gyr after Big Bang (close to a peak of star formation: $z\approx2$ that is $3.2$ Gyr after Big Bang), and BH-BH merger takes place at $z=0.2$ ($\sim 11$ Gyr after Big Bang).
-The gravitational waves from BH-BH merger propagate for $\sim 2.5$ Gyr until they reach LIGO detectors at present time.
-All of the system properties are within $90\%$ of credible limits of GW170104 \citep{Abbott2017a}.
+For these particular BH masses, spins and spin tilts, we obtain a rather low effective spin $\chi_{\rm eff}=0.09$.
+The progenitor binary forms at $z=1.2$, so $\sim 5$ Gyr after the Big Bang (close to a peak in star formation: $z\approx2$ means $3.2$ Gyr after the Big Bang), and the BH-BH merger takes place at $z=0.2$ ($\sim 11$ Gyr after the Big Bang).
+The gravitational waves from the BH-BH merger propagate for $\sim 2.5$ Gyr to reach the LIGO detectors at the present time.
+All of the system properties are within $90\%$ of the credible limits of GW170104 \citep[][see also Sec.~\ref{sec.Xeff} for a revised limits on $\chi_{\rm eff}$]{Abbott2017a}.